20 Most Outstanding Performances of Modern Olympics Athletes

 Eric Heiden

-Eric Heiden of the United States of America won gold medals in all 5 men’s speed skating events, setting records in each in the 1980 Winter Olympics held in Lake Placid, New York, USA.
+Eric Heiden of the United States of America won gold medals in all 5 men’s speed skating events, setting records in each won five 1980 Winter Olympics held in Lake Placid, New York, USA.

 Nadia Comaneci